zentrope/match-expr/doc/expressions.md

-# General Notes
+# General Notes on the Expression Language

-This document is a lightweight explanation of the Expression Language used in the Classification Service.
+This document is a lightweight explanation of the Expression Language used with the `match-expr` library.

-The document is _not_ about Rules themselves, but about the expression evaluated when the rule is applied to a list of assets.

 The Expression Language is easy enough to author expressions by hand, certainly no more difficult than spreadsheet formulas.
 However, it's